qundao/mirror-beautifulsoup4/README.md

 Since 2012, Beautiful Soup has been developed as a Python 2 library which is automatically converted to Python 3 code as necessary.
-This makes it impossible to take advantages of some features of Python 3.
+This makes it impossible to take advantage of some features of Python 3.

 For this reason, I plan to discontinue Beautiful Soup's Python 2